 2. Be sure to regift the item to someone who is going to love it.
-The objective is not to continue the cycle of the gift landing in the hands of someone who doesn’t want it, so make sure that you’re thoughtfully giving the gift to someone else who would find great interest in it.
-If you can’t think of anyone, give it to a charity that is seeking donations of all kinds.
+The objective is not to continue the gift landing cycle in the hands of someone who doesn’t want it, so make sure that you’re thoughtfully giving the gift to someone else who would find great interest in it.
+If you can’t think of anyone, give it to a charity seeking donations of all kinds.

-4. Don’t regift sentimental gifts, these gifts are off limits!
-If someone if gifting you something that has been apart of their family heirloom, or passed down in your family, there may come a day that you may regret giving these type of gifts away, so it’s just best to not do it.
+4. Don’t regift sentimental gifts.
+These gifts are off-limits!
+If someone is gifting you something that has been a part of their family heirloom or passed down in your family, there may come a day that you may regret giving these types of gifts away, so it’s best not to do it.

-5. Don’t regift personalized gifts or handmade gifts that took time to make.
-If someone put a lot of effort into crafting a gift just for you, be sure to not to give it away.
+5. Don’t regift personalized or handmade gifts that took time to make.
+If someone puts a lot of effort into crafting a gift just for you, be sure not to give it away.

-7. If it’s a gift that’s on trend right now, be sure to regift it before it’s no longer in style.
-Whether is the latest Apple product or something fashionable, be sure to regift it while there’s a buzz already built up around it.
+7. If it’s a gift that’s on-trend right now, be sure to regift it before it’s no longer in style.
+Whether it is the latest Apple product or something fashionable, be sure to regift it while there’s a buzz already built up around it.

 8. Provide the gift receipt if you were given one.
-Although it would make the most sense for you to just exchange the gift for something you want for yourself, some of us just hate the process of returning things and dread standing in a return/exchange lines, especially after Christmas.
-If you have the gift receipt, be sure to provide it just in case something goes wrong with it.
+Although it would make the most sense for you to exchange the gift for something you want for yourself, some of us hate the process of returning things and dread standing in a return/exchange line, especially after Christmas.
+If you have the gift receipt, be sure to provide it just if something goes wrong with it.

-As you are considering regifting this holiday season, be sure to do it from a good place in your heart and if you are busted in the process, simply come clean and be honest.
-The goal is put a smile on someone’s face who would appreciate the gift more than you did, not to hurt feelings in the process.
+As you are considering regifting this holiday season, be sure to do it from a good place in your heart, and if you are busted in the process, come clean and be honest.
+The goal is to put a smile on someone’s face who would appreciate the gift more than you did, not to hurt feelings in the process.